-If you're selling online, browse abandonment recovery and cart abandonment recovery will increase your sales immediately..
+If you're selling online, browse abandonment recovery and cart abandonment recovery should increase your sales immediately…

-All it takes for us to send generic abandonment recovery emails is a little bit of admin and copying a one-line script into your website.
-(Read more.)
-Later, you can create your own tailored emails, which will perform slightly better, but don't leave money on the table by waiting until everything is perfect.
+All it takes for us to help you send simple abandonment recovery emails is a little bit of admin and copying a one-line script into your website.
+Then, you can move on to more advanced triggered emails, which will recover even more revenue.
+But don't leave money on the table by waiting until everything is perfect.

-One of the very best ways to make your site more profitable is for Fresh Relevance to send Cart Abandonment Recovery and Browse Abandonment Recovery emails to shoppers who visit your site and leave without paying.
+One of the very best ways to make your site more profitable is for Fresh Relevance to send cart abandonment recovery and browse abandonment recovery emails to shoppers who visit your site and leave without buying.

-This is pretty easy and Fresh Relevance customers are seeing average sales increases of 10.4% (Fresh Relevance- Real Time Marketing Report for December 2013).
+This is pretty easy, and our customers see average sales increases of 10.2% (Fresh Relevance- Real Time Marketing Report for Q4 2018).

 Several of our customers have started with a delay of around one day, because that was what they were used to with previous non-real-time solutions, and they all got better results when they reduced this.